Penelope Rosemont: Books: poetry, memoirs, and history

-A collection of true Chicago stories, Armitage Avenue Transcendentalists edited by Rosemont and Janina Ciezadlo came out in 2009.
-She also wrote a foreword to Crime & Criminals: Address to the Prisoners in the Cook County Jail & Other Writings on Crime by Clarence Darrow.
+A collection of true Chicago stories, Armitage Avenue Transcendentalists, edited by Rosemont and Janina Ciezadlo, came out in 2009.
+Rosemont also wrote a foreword to Crime & Criminals: Address to the Prisoners in the Cook County Jail & Other Writings on Crime by Clarence Darrow.

-In 2018 “Make Love, Not War: Surrealism 1968!” co-authored with Don LaCoss and Michael Lowy, was published by Charles H. Kerr Publishing, Chicago.

-Surrealism: Inside the Magnetic Fields, which recounts her experiences and historical perspective on the field of surrealism, was published by City Lights in 2019.
+In 2018, Make Love, Not War: Surrealism 1968!, co-authored with Don LaCoss and Michael Lowy, was published by Charles H. Kerr Publishing, Chicago.Surrealism: Inside the Magnetic Fields, which recounts her experiences and historical perspective on the field of surrealism, was published by City Lights in 2019.